 Gradually adjust the height of the bulb over the course of weeks, if needed.

 The top LED lights for a 20-planted tank

 20-gallon tanks come in various shapes and sizes, with the two most popular being a 20-gallon long and a 20-gallon high.
 I will discuss both here:

 For a high one, measuring 16″ height and 24″ in length that is “low tech” you should probably get a Beamswork EA FSPEC or NICREW ClassicLED (link leads to Amazon).

 Both come at pretty much the same price.

-Both will do great on an aquarium that has low to medium light plants.
+Both will do great in an aquarium that has low-light plants.

 The Finnex Planted+ 24/7 will allow you to stock your 20-gal aquarium with whatever high-light plants you want.